 Still, though.
 There’s a time to be calculated, methodical and logical, and there’s a time to barrel around at 150mph in the Batmobile and wreck tanks with huge freaking missiles.
 Yep, the Batmobile is truly ‘playable’ for the first time, and damn is it heavily armed.
 Vehicle combat has made its way to the streets of Gotham, and there are a lot of Scarecrow’s war machines to mangle.
 It’s like an even deadlier cross between Arkham and Grand Theft Auto, and that’s an offer you just can’t refuse.

 Elsewhere, our dreams of a truly free-roamy Gotham are getting closer to being realised.
 There’s a greater emphasis on freedom this time around, with more opportunities to eschew missions and story progression and just wander.
 It’s all very Grand Theft Auto in this regard too, which is something I think is fantastic for the series.

 In short, then, Batman: Arkham Knight is very much evolution over revolution.
 With a critically acclaimed series like this, that’s probably the best way to go, and it’s very eagerly awaited for it.

-The gameplay reveal for Batman: Arkham Knight has been making it’s rounds on the internet today, and I’ll be darned if it doesn’t look appealing.
+The Batman: Arkham Knight gameplay reveals and has been making its rounds on the internet today, and I’ll be darned if it doesn’t look appealing.
 Rocksteady claims that this trailer is purely in-game graphics, and if this is the case, we’re in for quite the treat.